CMoncur/mgrid/README.md

 As you might have guessed, the forms.css plugin is designed to streamline form style.

 ## Browser Support
-The moncurgrid system is degisned to work on all major standards-compliant browsers (i.e. Chrome, Firefox, Opera, Safari).  moncurgrid also supports Internet Explorer versions 8 and later.
+The mgrid system is degisned to work on all major standards-compliant browsers (i.e. Chrome, Firefox, Opera, Safari).  mgrid also supports Internet Explorer versions 8 and later.

 ## License
-moncurgrid is licensed under MIT and GPL.
+mgrid is licensed under MIT and GPL.
 Copyright (c) 2013 Cody Moncur